pkarsy/rfboot/help/Encryption.md

 ### Εncryption

-When a new project is created with **"rftool create ProjectName"** a new rfboot instance is created with a unique RF channel, SyncWord, and XTEA key.
+When a new project is created with **"rftool create ProjectName"** a new rfboot .hex file is created with a unique RF channel, SyncWord, and XTEA key.
+These paramaters are stored in the FLASH (inside the hex file) and NOT in the eeprom.

 The idea of encryption emerged as a way to learn some things about encryption.
-The AES cipher resulted in an oversized bootloader, more than the 4Kb limit of atmega328 so I choose XTEA because is very small and the code in wikipedia is in public domain by the algorithm creators
+The AES cipher resulted in an oversized bootloader, more than the 4Kb limit of atmega328 so XTEA is used because is very small and the code in wikipedia is in public domain by the algorithm creators.

 The use of encryption may seem overkill .
 Who cares to steal the firmware from the air, you may ask.
 In most cases the answer is nobody.
-But for a commercial project this can be a real concern.
+But for a commercial project this can be a concern, and encryption offers peace in mind.

 And it turns out,  even for a completely open source project the use of encryption is essential.
 The reason is that without encryption,